• Skip to primary navigation

 Explore the Historical Clinton Presidential Library

-Next to the Anne Frank Tree, you’ll see large crystal monuments that have harrowing quotes in relation to Arkansas’ history with forced assimilation of Native people, Japanese-American internment camps, racism and the desegregation of public schools, and many more.
+Next to the Anne Frank Tree, you’ll see large crystal monuments that have harrowing quotes about Arkansas’ history with forced assimilation of Native people, Japanese-American internment camps, racism and the desegregation of public schools, and many more.
 All of which hold extremely important messages.

 Walk Around the River Market District